crew-sherlock/Experiment1/docs/onboarding/getting-started.md

 ## The included artefacts

-Once you have followed the above steps, the following artefacts will be provisioned by Code Orange and PSC tech teams:
+Once you have followed the above steps, the following artefacts will be provisioned :

-- **Infrastructure artefacts based on AIGA [reference architecture](../design/reference-architecture.md)**: A set of infrastructure artefacts including architecture documentation that can be used for ARB1, pre-filled Excel infrastructure request forms, and instructions on how to fill out the GenAI Dev Kit request form.
+- **Infrastructure artefacts based on AIGA [reference architecture](../design/reference-architecture.md)**: A set of infrastructure artefacts including architecture documentation that can be used for review board, and IaC.

 Once you request a new project using the AIGA Starter, the following artefacts will be generated: